 - Kidney problems due to immaturity

-immature absorption and digestion.
-Most premature babies need intravenous IV
+absorption and digestion.
+Most premature babies need intravenous (IV) nutrition for

-nutrition for some time at birth.
-In some cases there may be inflammation and death
+some time at birth.
+In some cases, there may be inflammation and death of parts of

-of parts of the intestine (necrotizing enterocolitis).
-Babies are often not able to
+the intestine (necrotizing enterocolitis).
+Babies are often not able to feed by mouth

-feed by mouth until closer to their due date and will need tube feedings.
-The best
+until closer to their due date and will need tube feedings.
+The best feeding is mom's

-feeding is mom's own milk.
-If this isn't possible, donor human milk from a milk bank
+own milk.
+If this isn't possible, donor human milk from a milk bank is the safest

 - Nervous system problems, including